sporting Schools Golf

 The funding model covers delivery at Schools and the cost of transport, supervision and golf club/range facility expenses.

-$88 per hour for one coach/instructor, teaching a maximum of 12 students (includes up to 1 hour travel).
+$150 per hour for one coach/instructor, teaching a maximum of 12 students (includes up to 1 hour travel).

 To confirm adequacy of public liability insurance view:

 Leadership, teamwork and exercise;